nphotchkin/Java-Productivity/README.md

 > 🤖 Background Jobs
 >
-> Create scalable scheduled tasks
+> Create scalable scheduled tasks, backed by persistence with a backoffice for managing them.

 - [JobRunr - Lambda to Job](https://github.com/jobrunr/jobrunr)